myahyavar/BigNumber/README.md

 # BigNumber
-Multipication of two very big numbers read from file and storing them in unsinged char arrays
+Multipication of two very big numbers read from file and storing them in unsigned char arrays and printing the result on another file